AdaCore/training_material/courses/rust_essentials/glossary.md

 Use **if expression**, **match expression**, and **loop expression**.

+An expression **diverges** when its evaluation does not complete normally and therefore produces no value, for example `return`, `panic!()`, or a `loop` without a reachable `break`.

 When an expression's result is ignored, say that the expression is *used in statement position* rather than renaming it an “if statement” or “match statement.”

 ### Expression statement

-A statement formed from an expression whose value is discarded.
+A statement formed from an expression, discarding its value if evaluation completes normally.

 ```rust
 calculate();